 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.
 The lease payments are discounted using the rate of interest implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for leases in the Company, the lessee’s incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use assets in the similar economic environment with similar terms, security and conditions.

-The Company accounts for each lease component within the contract as a lease separately from non-lease components of the contract in accordance with Ind AS 116 and allocates the consideration in the contract to each lease component on the basis of the relative standalone price of the lease component and the aggregate stand-alone price of the non-lease components.
+The Company accounts for each lease component within the contract as a lease separately from nonlease components of the contract in accordance with Ind AS 116 and allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.

 Lease payments are apportioned between finance expenses and reduction of the lease obligation so as to achieve a constant rate of interest on the remaining balance of the liability.
-Finance expenses are recognised immediately in the Statement of Profit and Loss, unless they are directly attributable to qualifying assets.
-Variable lease payments are recognised in the Statement of Profit and Loss in the period in which the condition that triggers those payments occur.
+Finance expenses are recognized immediately in the Statement of Profit and Loss, unless they are directly attributable to qualifying assets.
+Variable lease payments are recognized in the Statement of Profit and Loss in the period in which the condition that triggers those payments occur.

 Lease liabilities

-The lease liability is initially measured at amortised cost at the present value of the future lease payments.
+The lease liability is initially measured at amortized cost at the present value of the future lease payments.
 The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates.
 Lease liabilities are remeasured with a corresponding adjustment to the related right of use asset if the Company changes its assessment if whether it will exercise an extension or a termination option.

-Functional and presentation currency
+2.6 Foreign CurrenciesFunctional and presentation currency

-Items included in the Financial Statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The Financial Statements are presented in Indian rupee (INR), which is the Company's functional and presentation currency.
+Items included in the Financial Statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency’).
+The Financial Statements are presented in Indian rupee ('), which is the Company’s functional and presentation currency.

 Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rate at the date of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognized in Statement of Profit and Loss.

 Non-monetary items which are carried at historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value is determined.
-The gain or loss arising on translation of non-monetary items is recognised in line with the gain or loss of the item that gave rise to the translation difference (translation differences on items whose gain or loss is recognised in Other Comprehensive Income or the Statement of Profit and Loss is also recognised in Other Comprehensive Income or the Statement of Profit and Loss respectively).
+The gain or loss arising on translation of non-monetary items is recognized in line with the gain or loss of the item that gave rise to the translation difference (translation differences on items whose gain or loss is recognized in Other Comprehensive Income or the Statement of Profit and Loss is also recognized in Other Comprehensive Income or the Statement of Profit and Loss respectively).

 2.7 Borrowing Costs